chrisnoonan98675/site/xl-release/how-to/upgrade-to-7.5.0.markdown

       **Important:** To use DB2 as an external database, ensure you increase the `pagesize` to `32K`.

 * The archive database is still required.
 The structure and functionality have not changed in this upgrade.

+**Important:** As of version 7.5.2, the SQL migrator allows you to migrate the archive database to a different database server.

 ## Overview